Impossible Rebellion

-Impossible Rebellion is a series of nonviolent climate change protests in the United Kingdom organised by Extinction Rebellion (XR), from 23 August 2021 to 4 September 2021.
+Impossible Rebellion was a series of nonviolent climate change protests in the United Kingdom organised by Extinction Rebellion (XR), from 23 August 2021 to 4 September 2021.
 The protests particularly targeted the City of London to raise awareness of the role of the financial sector in climate change.
 Protesters during the Impossible Rebellion demanded that the UK government cease new investments in the fossil fuel industry.
 XR also demand that the government declare a climate emergency, reach net zero carbon emissions by 2025 and create a citizens' assembly on climate change.

 The Impossible Rebellion was the fifth major set of XR protests; activists are focusing on short-term protests in highly visited areas rather than taking hold of smaller numbers of area, as in previous actions.
 Demonstrations variously focused on banks' continued investment in fossil fuels, new road and rail infrastructure such as HS2, the deforestation of the Amazon rainforest, treatment of animals on Crown Estate land and the fashion and fast food industry.
 Some days of protest have been themed around highlighting women and indigenous voices.
 Sister groups involved in protests include Animal Rebellion and Money Rebellion.